February 26, 2017

 I keep telling people this and keep getting blown off because "Vox is smart and hates the right people" or somesuch.

 ...and while this post languished in "draft" part two dropped.

 I urge you to read both in full.

 Then tell me, is this what you want conservatism to become?

 This is actually one of the most pernicious and vile problems with political correctness.
-When you define racism down, when you declare vast swaths of discourse off limits and smear everyone who expresses a political disagreement with the label of bigot, then you normalize people like this guy, and give them a way to ooze into our national discourse.
+When you define racism down, when you declare vast swaths of discourse off limits and smear everyone who expresses a political disagreement with the label of bigot, then you actually normalize people like this guy, and in doing so give them a way to ooze into our national discourse.

 So yes.
 Some of the people that dislike us, and that Vox Day also dislikes are truly vile pieces of work.
 I would go so far as to call them monsters.That doesn't mean he should be allowed to define who we are or not be called out by us for espousing views unrelated to child abuse that we not only find abhorrent, but that the left has been slanderously ascribing to us for decades.

 Just as many on the left have missed the point that 1984 is a cautionary tale and not a how to manual, so do many of Vox Day's apologists not quite grok the lessons of Faust (or Elric for that matter).
 The alt-right (which is actually old school, Wilsonian progressivism) currently has an undeniable energy and has attached itself like a suckerfish to the (valid IMHO) backlash against political correctness.